 Source: Tasmania Reports of Crime Information for Police 1871-1875,

 James Barnard Gov’t Printer

 John Appleby was tried in the Supreme Court Hobart on 4th July, 1871 for receiving stolen plate, and sentenced to six years’ imprisonment at the Hobart Gaol.
 In 1841 he was a 15 year old sentenced for burglary, arriving in Hobart in 1842.
-In 1871 he would have been 45 years old when he was photographed for the first time by Thomas Nevin in 1871 on sentencing at the Supreme Court and the Hobart Gaol, and photographed again on discharge, March 4, 1875 for future police reference.
-This photograph is held at the NLA, numbered “84” on verso by a copyist.
+In 1871 he would have been 45 years old on sentencing at the Supreme Court and the Hobart Gaol, and 49 years old when he was photographed on discharge, March 4, 1875 for future police reference.
+This photograph is held at the NLA, numbered “84” on verso by a copyist in the early 1900s.

 For more information on the Boyd misattribution:

 - Anne-Marie Willis and Richard Neville on the A.H.
 Boyd misattribution

 - The QVMAG, Chris Long and the A.H.
 Boyd misattribution

 - Isobel Crombie and Helen Ennis: how misattribution can persist